-MCSO Training developed a reference guide to assist the Monitor, Parties, and others to view all the different Court Order Related Training as a holistic training regimen.
+MCSO Training developed a reference guide to assist the Monitor, Parties, and others to view all training related to the Court's Orders as a holistic training regimen.
 It is included as Appendix 1 to this Report.

-MCSO Training will continue to work closely with the Monitor and Parties to continue and deliver valuable and relevant Training pursuant to the Order.
+MCSO continues to work closely with the Monitor and Parties to deliver valuable and relevant Training pursuant to the Court's Orders.